AZH63/Pscripts/README.md

 # PScripts

-Contains Modules with functions I use in the day to day, scripts I use semi frequently, code for Azure Automation projects and works in progress.
+Contains Modules with functions used typically in the day to day, scripts used semi frequently, code for Azure Automation projects and works in progress.